 Have I made you hungry yet?
 Keep reading for all the delicious details, then make a batch tonight!

-This Pumpkin Veggie Chili uses a combination of basic, yet flavorful ingredients—canned beans and tomatoes, fresh and frozen veggies, and savory spices—that you can find in almost any grocery store.
-Here’s what you’ll need:
+This Pumpkin Veggie Chili uses a combination of basic, yet flavorful ingredients that you can find in almost any grocery store.
+Here's what you'll need:

-- Pumpkin Puree – Make sure to use pure pumpkin puree, NOT pumpkin pie filling.
+- Pumpkin - This recipe uses a can of pumpkin puree, which gives the finished chili a great flavor and texture.
+Make sure to use pure pumpkin puree, NOT pumpkin pie filling.

-- Vegetable Broth – I make my own using vegetable bouillon … that way, I always have some on hand.
+- Broth - I like to make my own using vegetable bouillon or Better Than Bouillon ... that way, I always have some on hand.

-- Salt – I prefer to use Kosher Salt.
+- Salt - For the best flavor, I recommend using Kosher Salt.

 Want to change things up a bit?
 Here are some easy substitution ideas:

-- Sweet Potato – I love the combination of roasted sweet potato and canned pumpkin puree here.
-In my opinion, sweet potato has way more flavor than fresh pumpkin, and it really enhances the recipe’s overall pumpkin flavor.
-However, you could replace the sweet potato with fresh pumpkin, and you could also use fresh pumpkin puree instead of canned (you’d need 1 3/4 cup).
+- Sweet Potato - I love the combination of roasted sweet potato and canned pumpkin puree here.
+In my opinion, sweet potato has way more flavor than fresh pumpkin, and it really enhances the recipe's overall pumpkin flavor.
+However, you could replace the sweet potato with fresh pumpkin (or another winter squash, like butternut), and you could also use fresh pumpkin puree instead of canned (you'd need 1 ¾ cup).
 Make sure to choose a sugar / pie pumpkin if you do, not a jack-o-lantern type pumpkin.